itamark87/Project-Ekron/README.md

 See requierments file.
 In addition, to get the tool started you are going to need:
 1. A text file named "cluster.txt" containing a connection string to your MongoDB cluster
 2. A text file named "cookies.txt" containing browser cookies after your facebook login.
-For that, use broser extensions:
+For that, use browser extensions:

 * [Get Cookies.txt (Chrome)](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en)
 or